 Minneapolis homeowners — get a real conversation about your project, not a sales script. send the form or send the form.

-- Refusing to name the equipment manufacturer or model on the proposal
+- Names the equipment manufacturer and model on the proposal

 What a real Minneapolis contractor looks like